omriamidi/Kobuki-Robot-collaboration-with-Cogniteam-/README.md

 ### Technologies I used during work -

-Since the work was on a cogniteam robot, I had to upload the component (on which the jsin file I am writing sits) to the company's platform through which the robot can be controlled (the name of the platform is Nimbus).
+Since the work was on a cogniteam robot, I had to upload the component (on which the json file I am writing sits) to the company's platform through which the robot can be controlled (the name of the platform is Nimbus).
 Among other things, an understanding of Docker was required of me in order to run the robot.